 I’ve been wanting to write a post about lighting for a long time now.
 For some reason, something always happened and I kept on postponing it, until now.
 It just so happens that I’m working on an inspiration board for a client and planning the lighting scheme, and so the timing now couldn’t be better.
-Therefore let’s talk about the art of lights…
+Therefore, let’s talk about the basics on lighting design – the art of lights…

 Lighting can diffuse, mask, or take the eyes where you want them.

 First of all, there are two major categories: direct and indirect lighting.
 These two terms describe best whether you can actually see the light source or not.
-If you can see the light source i.e. a desk lamp then it is direct lighting.
+If you can see the light source i.e. a desk lamp then it is direct lighting and if you can’t it’s indirect.
 The best scheme possible is the one that combines both direct and indirect light sources.
 That is because they compliment each other in numerous ways.
 So your aim for a well lit room is to blend your light sources, think once again in layers.
 (Everything is about layers, isn’t)?

 - have multiple light sources at different spots

 - use dimmers to control light intensity and glare

 - use task lighting for specific functions preferably below eye level

 - combine different types of lighting for an all-round design scheme